thosgood/this-weeks-finds/markdown/101-151/week102.md

 n is positive, this function wraps the unit circle around itself n times in the counterclockwise direction.
 If n is negative, the circle gets wrapped around in the other direction.
-If n is zero, f(z) = 1, so we have a constant function - no \"wrapping around\" at all!
+If n is zero, f(z) = 1, so we have a constant function - no "wrapping around" at all!

 It turns out that any continuous function from the circle to itself can be continuously deformed to exactly one of these functions f(z) = z^n^.
 Homotopy theory is all about such continuous deformations.
-In the jargon of homotopy theory, we say two functions from some space to some other space are \"homotopic\" if we can continuously deform the first function to the second.
-Another way of putting it is that the two functions lie in the same \"homotopy class\".
-Speaking of jargon, real topologists never say \"continuous function\": instead, they say \"map\".
+In the jargon of homotopy theory, we say two functions from some space to some other space are "homotopic" if we can continuously deform the first function to the second.
+Another way of putting it is that the two functions lie in the same "homotopy class".
+Speaking of jargon, real topologists never say "continuous function": instead, they say "map".
 So, using this jargon: we know the homotopy class of a map from the circle to itself if we know its winding number.